laymonage/gsoc/content/posts/containment.md

 the two.
 On MariaDB, it has `JSON_QUERY`, `JSON_VALUE`, and `JSON_EXTRACT`.
 You guessed it: `JSON_EXTRACT` is the combination of the first two.

 There's a way to get around this, though.
-We can use `COALESCE`.
-However, it's not really needed now because we can still identify which function to use by looking at the right-hand-side of the lookup.
+We can use `COALESCE`. ~~However, it's not really needed now because we can still identify which function to use by looking at the right-hand-side of the lookup~~ (see update at the bottom of this post).
 We will need to use `COALESCE` when we implement the transforms later.

 So, the query for the lookup should be something like: